+2008/09 was a record-breaking year for revenue and industry growth for B.C.'s oil and gas sector, with oil and gas rights sales topping \$2.4 billion.
+Oil and gas activities play a vital role in B.C.'s economy, generating significant economic wealth and employing thousands of British Columbians.

-Since 2001, the oil and gas industry in B.C. has seen unprecedented growth and investment.
-2008 was a banner year, with oil and gas right sales totaling \$2.66 billion - more than double the previous record of \$1 billion set in 2007.
-The Province will continue to introduce programs to attract new investment into north-eastern B.C. and its rich natural gas plays, including incentives to companies that drill outside the traditional winter drilling season, and a commitment to maintain current royalty structures
+The Province will continue to introduce programs to attract new investment to northeastern B.C. and its rich natural gas plays, including incentives to companies that drill outside the traditional winter drilling season, funding for upgrades to the Sierra Yoyo Desan road, and a commitment to maintain or improve current royalty structures.